ApexMuse/Chat-App/README.md

 # Chat-App
-A simple chat app created for a college course
+A simple chat app created for a college course using Visual Studio and Appcelerator.